 Braedley, S., Owusu, P., Przednowek, A., & Armstrong, P. (2018).
 We’re told, ‘suck it up’: Long-term care workers’ psychological health and safety.
 Ageing International, 43(1), 91-109.

-With the financial support from the Ontario Association on Developmental Disabilities (OADD) and Carleton OPRIG, Anna is in the process of co-producing an educational video with disability and human rights activist Mr. Peter Park (Respecting Rights) and Sue Hutton, MSW (Arch Disability Law) on inclusive research practices with persons labeled with Intellectual & Developmental Disabilities titled “Nothing About Us without Us: That Includes Research”.
+With the financial support from the Ontario Association on Developmental Disabilities (OADD-NADD Participation Award ) and Carleton OPRIG, Anna produced an educational video with self-advocate and inclusion rights activist Mr. Peter Park (Respecting Rights) and Sue Hutton, MSW (Arch Disability Law) on inclusive research practices with persons with intellectual & developmental disabilities titled “Nothing About Us without Us: That Means Research”.

 In the news:

 McGinn, S. (December, 2017).
 Social Workers Devote their Lives to Helping Others Why Aren’t They Receiving Help themselves?
 This, November-December.